apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 With message expiry, shown at the bottom, some messages are <span style="color: #bb3b3e;">deleted</span>, even though they <span style="color: #337db6;">haven't been acknowledged</span>, because they've expired according to the <span style="color: #e39441;">TTL applied to the namespace</span> (for example because a TTL of 5 minutes has been applied and the messages haven't been acknowledged but are 10 minutes old).

+## Non-persistent topics

+By default, Pulsar persistently stores *all* {% popover unacknowledged %} messages in [BookKeeper](#persistent-storage).
+Pulsar also, however, supports **non-persistent topics**, which are topics on which messages are *never* persisted to disk and live only in memory.

+Non-persistent topics have names of this form:

+{% include topic.html type="non-persistent" p="property" c="cluster" n="namespace" t="topic" %}

+By default, non-persistent topics are enabled on Pulsar {% popover brokers %}.
+You can disable them in the broker's [configuration](../../reference/Configuration#broker-enableNonPersistentTopics).

+You can manage non-persistent topics using the [`pulsar-admin non-persistent`](../../reference/CliTools#pulsar-admin-non-persistent) interface.

+{% include admonition.html type="danger" content="With non-persistent topics, message data lives only in memory.
+If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
+Use non-persistent topics only if you're certain that your use case demands and can sustain it." %}

 ## Pulsar Functions

 For an in-depth look at Pulsar Functions, see the [Pulsar Functions overview](../../functions/overview).